Kaksi3118/sudoku-c/README.md

    - Erase with value `0`
    - Type `C` to check current entries
    - Type `0 0 0` to quit back to menu
 5. After quitting a game, you can save your state
 6. Back at the main menu, choose **Load Game** to resume

+## Known Issues

+Currently unknown